-At this point it is interesting to see if Bayesian variable selector (BAYDA = Bayesian Discriminant Analysis) can pick the same variables than original and optimized solutions given our outcome factors (affective [aff_lo] and cognitive [co_lo] outcome) as classification variables.
+At this point it is interesting to see if Bayesian variable selector (BAYDA = Bayesian Discriminant Analysis) can pick the same variables than original and optimized solutions given our outcome factors (affective [aff\lo] and cognitive [co\lo] outcome) as classification variables.
 See Figure 5 for screen shots from BAYDA during variable selection.
-Table 18 contains recapitulation of variables selected with different methods.